lewiswharf/fingerprint/README.markdown

 1. Enable the extension.
 2. Set a long and random secret under Preferences.

+If the fingerprint upon form submission fails to match the fingerprint created at page creation, the filter messages array will be populated and cause the event to fail.

+    <filter name="fingerprint" status="failed">Fingerprint does not match.</filter>

 *Note: hidden input values must be generated via XSLT.
 Hidden inputs added or changed with JavaScript will cause the event to fail.*

 ## Example Use Cases